nima-siboni/RL-course-DSR/interaction_with_env/README.md

 # Investigate an environment together
-The goal of this practice is to:
+The goal of this practice is to get hands-on with env.s:
-* get familiar with creating an enviornment
+- [ ] get familiar with creating an enviornment
-* checking some properties of the environment, e.g. observation_space, action_space,
+- [ ] check some properties of the environment, e.g. observation_space, action_space,
   etc.
-* interact with the environment, e.g. reset it, pass actions to it, get feedback from it, etc.
+- [ ] interact with the environment, e.g. reset it, pass actions to it, get feedback from it, etc.

 ## 0 - Create an environment